 Eargo

-Eargo has long set the standard for design in the hearing aid industry.
+Eargo has long set the standard for invisible-style design in the hearing aid industry.
 Their compact devices, along with an intuitive app and thoughtful packaging, make Eargo a standout choice for early adopters.
 Here’s why we picked it:

 - Reduced Occlusion: Eargo’s patented “floating” ear tip design sits comfortably in the ear without causing occlusion, a common issue for in-ear hearing aid users.